-In the spring semester 2021, all aids are permitted during the exam, provided a correct use of sources.
+In the fall semester 2021, all aids are permitted during the exam, provided a correct use of sources.
 It goes without saying that the text that is delivered is the student¿s own.
-UiB uses Urkund for electronic plagiarism control of submitted student answers.
+UiB uses OURIGINAL for electronic plagiarism control of submitted student answers.

 The grading scale is A-F, where F is a fail.

 Spring.
 Students with valid approvals on their mandatory assignments may also be assessed in the fall semester.

 The reading list is taken from a modern French grammar as well as from linguistic journals.